openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 ==========================================

-Follow the provided link to download and install the appropriate version of the online proctoring software.
+Follow the provided link to download and install the appropriate version of the online proctoring software for your operating system.
 For example, if you are running a Mac operating system, you would see the page shown.

 .. image:: /Images/Proctoring_SS_Download.png
  :width: 400
- :alt: The page on which you choose to take an exam with proctoring or without.
+ :alt: The proctoring software dialog box with links to download the application for Mac or Windows.

 .. note:: Even if you have previously installed this software, for example if you installed it for a practice proctored exam, you must install it again,